Abadrausar/Rubble-/other/Rubble Readme.txt

 In the event that I cannot be contacted on the Bay12 forums (user name "milo christiansen"), my email address is:
 	milo.christiansen (at) gmail (dot) com
-Please wait 1-4 weeks before giving up hope, as my Internet access is VERY irregular (and I check my email even less often).
+Please wait 1-4 weeks before giving up hope, as my Internet access is VERY irregular (and I check my email less often then I check the forums).